dbkinghorn/Notes/README.md

 The accumulated "notes" could form the basis of longer documents about the different catagories.

 Success with this will depend on automation!
-It needs to go something like; Idea/problem/inspiration --> create markdown along with snippets , commands etc. plus metadata --> commit, push --> trigger post/site generation, publish, notifications, tweet etc. All of that with one command.
+It needs to go something like; Idea/problem/inspiration --> create markdown along with snippets , commands, images etc. plus metadata --> commit, push --> trigger post/site generation, publish, notifications, tweet etc. All of that with one command.

 ## What could go wrong?

 - **If it breaks "flow" then it will not work.**
 - If I get too "involved" in the notes then it will be too disruptive.
 That means I have to resist rambling on with needless chatter, like I'm doing right now ...
 - It has to "spark joy"!
-The good feeling from putting up more helpful posts has to be self rewarding.
+The good feeling from putting up more frequent, helpful posts has to be self rewarding.
 If it becomes a tedious chore then it won't work.
 - Technical difficulties?
 Yes, there could be some of those.
 I haven't worked out all of the details yet.
 - It needs to become a habit.
 After I get the functional details completely worked out I'll commit to doing it for at least a month before I evaluate effectiveness.
 We'll see how it goes!